UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/documents/ID5/README.md

 exactly what line in our code had the error.

 For viewing our current code climate and test coverage, refer to sonarcloud [here](https://sonarcloud.io/dashboard?id=cmpt371-team2) which is updated on every push to the repository.

+## Continuity

+[This](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/blob/ID5/documents/ID5/Continuity%20Document.pdf) document outlines the future of the project, it goes over how to set the project up for development, how to get it set up for continous integration, how to set up testing, defect estimates, and known issues.
+It also contains a section on what future developers might do moving forward, as well as some ideas for improving the project as a whole.

 ## Timelog